 Most HOAs and COAs have the power to place a lien on your home if you become delinquent in paying the monthly dues and/or any special assessments, collectively referred to as “assessments.”
 Once you fall behind in the payments, typically the lien will automatically attach to the property.

-Lien priority determines what happens to other liens, mortgages, and lines of credit if your HOA or COA lien is foreclosed.
+Lien priority determines what happens to other liens, mortgages, and lines of credit if an HOA or COA lien is foreclosed.
 (To learn more about lien priority and its importance in HOA foreclosures, see What happens to my mortgages if the HOA forecloses on its lien?)

 A COA lien for unpaid assessments has priority over all other liens except:

 To find out the priority of an HOA lien, check the association’s governing documents.
 Most Texas HOA documents state that state tax liens and certain mortgages have priority over the assessments lien.

 If you default on the assessments, the HOA or COA can foreclose.
 A common misconception is that the association can't foreclose if you're current with your mortgage payments.
 However, the association’s right to foreclose has nothing to do with whether you're current on your mortgage payments.
 (Learn more about HOA liens and foreclosure.)